smithy-lang/smithy/2.0/_sources/spec/type-refinement-traits.rst.txt

 Default value serialization
 ---------------------------

+1. Implementations that ignore ``default`` traits do not assume a default value for a member.
+For example, non-authoritative implementations will ignore the ``default`` trait when a member is marked with the :ref:`clientOptional-trait`.
+These implementations would serialize any explicitly given value, even if it happens to be the default value.
-1. All default values SHOULD be serialized.
-This ensures that messages are unambiguous so that messages do not change during deserialization if the default value for a member changes after the message was serialized.
+2. All effective default values SHOULD be serialized.
+This ensures that messages are unambiguous and do not change during deserialization if the default value for a member changes after the message was serialized.
-2. To avoid information disclosure, implementations MAY choose to not serialize a default values if the member is marked with the :ref:`internal-trait`.
+3. To avoid information disclosure, implementations MAY choose to not serialize a default value if the member is marked with the :ref:`internal-trait`.
-3. A member that is both ``@default`` and ``@required`` MUST be serialized.
+4. A member marked ``@required`` MUST be serialized, including members that have a default.

 .. smithy-trait:: smithy.api#addedDefault